IcemanMick/ci_pp2_feeling-quizzy/README.md

 <details><summary>Timeout</summary><img src = "./docs/validation/008_css4.PNG"></details>

 ### JavaScript
 Each webpage was passed through [JSHint JavaScript Validator](https://jshint.com/).
 While 46 warnings were present on the report, these relate to the use of basic JS syntax such as "let", "const", and similar.
 Warning advises me to use Mozilla JS extensions.
 Unsure if this is because the local computer on which I run Gitpod through is running Windows 8 operating software.
-I would not be able to write JS code without using the syntax which I am being warned for.
+I would not be able to write JS code without using the syntax for which I am being warned for.

 <details><summary>script.js</summary><img src ="./docs/validation/009_jshint.PNG"></details>